 What breed of dog is best for the job?

-Any dog can be trained to be of service to a human, but there are certain breeds who respond better to training.
+Any dog can be trained to be of service to a human, but there are certain breeds who ave been found to respond better to this type of training.
 According to PetMD’s blog post, Service Dogs: How to Make Your Dog a Service Dog and More, the best service dogs are Golden and Labrador Retrievers, Samoyed, and Smooth Coated and Rough Coated Collies.
 The ADA does not require that service animals be professionally trained, but the organization does require service animals to be harnessed, leashed, or tethered.
 If being leashed hinders the work of the service dog, the dog must be able to be controlled through voice commands.

 How can I honor the assistance dogs of the world?